The Oxbridge Editing Blog 14th February 2024

 • State Your Purpose Clearly: Clearly articulate the reason for your email in the opening paragraph.

-• Provide Context and Background Information: Offer relevant details or background information to provide context for your request or inquiry.
+• Provide Context and Background Information: Offer relevant details or background information to support your application.

-• Be Polite and Courteous: Use polite language and expressions such as “please” and “thank you” to convey professionalism and respect.
+• Be Polite and Courteous: Use polite language like “please” and “thank you” to maintain a professional tone.

 • End with a Polite Closing: Conclude your email with a professional closing, such as “Sincerely” or “Best Regards,” followed by your full name.